mgharvey/mgharvey.github.io/softwaredata.md

 # <a href="https://github.com/mgharvey/tyranni" target="_blank">tyranni</a>

-Phylogenies, sequence alignments, and other protocols, data, and code used to examine diversification in suboscine passerines (Harvey et al. 2020).
+Code plus phylogenies, sequence alignments, and other data used to examine diversification in suboscine passerines (Harvey et al. 2020).

 # <a href="https://github.com/mgharvey/ES-sim" target="_blank">ES-sim</a>